AI IN MARKETING2025-05-15⏱️ 16 min read

 The entry of AI now means data cleansing experts can use data cleansing and augmentation solutions based on machine learning.

-Machine learning and deep learning allow the analysis of the collected data, making estimates, to learn and change as per the precision of the estimates.
-As more information is analyzed, so also the estimates progress.
+Machine learning and deep learning enable the analysis of collected data, making estimates, and learning and changing as the precision of the estimates improves.
+As more information is analyzed, the estimates also progress.

-Since data flows in from numerous sources, any program using ML needs to get data into a stable arrangement to simplify it and ensure consistent patterns across all points of data collection.
+Since data flows in from numerous sources, any program using ML needs to organize it into a stable format to simplify it and ensure consistent patterns across all data collection points.

 Factors may force you to transform the data for use.
-At this point itself, the suitability of the transformation activity and the definitions must be analyzed.
+At this point, the suitability of the transformation activity and the definitions must be analyzed.

 Once this is done, the bad data must be substituted with good data in the primary source.

-This is a very important step as it means all data across the enterprise is refreshed, permeating throughout all the divisions, removing any need for removals in the future.
+This is a very important step, as it means all data across the enterprise is refreshed, permeating all divisions and removing the need for future removals.

 ML algorithms can determine flaws in a data analytics model's logic.

 The more information an ML algorithm can work with, the better its predictions.
-This means contrary to manual cleansing systems, the ML-based algorithm gets better with scale.
+This means that, unlike manual cleansing systems, the ML-based algorithm improves with scale.

-As the ML-based software improves over time due to deep learning, the cleaning of data gets faster, even as it is flowing in, which speeds up the entire data delivery process.
+As ML-based software improves over time through deep learning, data cleaning becomes faster even as data continues to flow in, thereby speeding up the entire data delivery process.

 Automation also guarantees: